Unique, Unusual & Offbeat Museums in Istanbul

 Hugging both Asia and Europe, split in two by the Bosphorus, the city of Istanbul is in itself a quirk of nature.
 But the quirkiness doesn’t stop there.
 This former “Umpire of the Ottoman Empire” offers a handful of surprisingly offbeat museums for those whose tastes run from the wacky to the quacky (with maybe just a dash of tacky.)

 If you’re keen on seeing all the major sites on your trip to Istanbul, but are short on time (or just couldn’t be bothered) then a trip to Miniaturk is definitely in order.
-Everything from the Blue Mosque to Hagia Sofia to the Eastern Island-like statues of Nemrut Dagi have been painstakingly recreated in miniature at this outdoor museum.
+Everything from the Blue Mosque to Hagia Sofia to the Easter Island-like statues of Nemrut Dagi have been painstakingly recreated in miniature at this outdoor museum.
 Added bonus: you’ll save a wad on admission fees if you skip the real ones and come here instead.

 Istanbul Toy Museum